mrteutone/ways-of-running-spark/readme.md

 ## Reoccurring instructions
 Many ways of running Spark have some steps in common like downloading Spark.
-In order to reduce redundancy reoccurring steps are factored out and are listed here.
+Reoccurring steps are factored out and are listed here in order to reduce redundancy.
 You only need to execute them if they are mentioned in the actual list below.

-### Get the code (to do)
-The instructions below assume that the environment variable `$sbtProject` is defined as the sbt project's root directory.
-I. E.

-    sbtProject="$HOME/ways-of-running-spark"

 ### Downloading Spark
 ```shell script